In This Article

-When it comes to eating a well-rounded, comforting, and healthy meal on a busy night, you can't beat the Whole Foods prepared food section.
+When it comes to eating a well-rounded, comforting, and healthy meal on a busy night, you can't beat the Whole Foods hot bar.
 That said, braving a foot traffic jam with your to-go box full of hot food in tow isn't exactly a relaxing way to end the day.
-And when all you want to do is to get in and out quickly, you run the risk of impulsively choosing odd combinations of food or worse, overfilling your plate and thus, overspending (which we all know is far too easy to do at Whole Foods).
+And when all you want to do is to get in and out quickly, you run the risk of impulsively choosing odd combinations of food, or worse, overfilling your plate, and thus, overspending (which we all know is far too easy to do at Whole Foods).

 If you know which dishes to look out for and how to fill your plate to save money instead of wasting it, the hot food bar is totally worth it.
-To simplify and ease your grocery store errand, as well as your dining experience, we made a comprehensive list of the most delicious food options, as well as the tricks to make sure you stay within budget while also feeling satisfied with your dinner.
-And of course, not having to lift a finger in the kitchen.
-Keep reading below for the full details.
+To simplify and ease your grocery store errand, as well as your dining experience, we made a comprehensive list of the most delicious Whole Foods prepared foods, as well as the tricks to make sure you stay within budget while also feeling satisfied with your dinner.

 Stretch Your Dollar

-First things first, remember that the hot bar costs $8.99 a pound.
-So to make sure you don't live up the "whole paycheck" joke about Whole Foods, keep this in mind as you're loading up your plate.
+First things first, remember that the hot bar costs $8.99 a pound, so make sure you don't live up the "whole paycheck" joke about Whole Foods while loading up your plate.
 Most importantly, the box sizes are deceiving.
 Even if you're feeling super hungry, the smaller box is the way to go if you want to avoid overspending.
 If you choose the bigger one, you'll likely load it up way more than necessary.

 Also, be careful about what you choose, as some dishes are a lot heavier than others and can add up really quickly.
-For example, even if you only get a few potatoes, you can end up paying into double digits when all is said and done.
-If you don't mind spending over $15, this shouldn't be a problem, but otherwise, proceed with caution.
+For example, even if you only get a few potatoes, you can end up paying into double digits when all is said and done so proceed with caution.

 The Best Hot Foods